Audience with His Holiness the Dalai Lama before Moving to Germany

 Reflections on Serkong Rinpoche’s Advice on Becoming a Buddhist Teacher

 As I left the audience room, my first response was to question my own credentials for being a Buddhist teacher.
 Over the years, I had had the extraordinary opportunity to train with some of the most outstanding Tibetan masters in exile in India.
-These had including not only His Holiness the Dalai Lama, but also his three late tutors and the heads of several of the Tibetan traditions.
+These had included not only His Holiness the Dalai Lama, but also his three late tutors and the heads of several of the Tibetan traditions.
 Compared to them, I had hardly any qualifications.
 However, I recalled a piece of advice that my main teacher, Tsenzhab Serkong Rinpoche, His Holiness’s Master Debate Partner, had given me back in 1983.

 I had been traveling with Rinpoche as his interpreter and secretary on his second world tour and had just returned from a side trip to Caracas, Venezuela.
 Upon Rinpoche’s encouragement, I had accepted an invitation to teach to a newly formed Buddhist group there – my first such engagement.
 Rinpoche had stayed at Geshe Wangyal’s monastery in New Jersey to rest for a few days.
 Geshe Wangyal, a Kalmyk Mongol from Russia, was the first master of the Tibetan tradition whom I had met, back in 1967, although I never had the opportunity to study deeply with him.